-The Otto H. York Department of Chemical Engineering shares the four-pronged mission of New Jersey Institute of Technology: education, research, service and economic development.
+The Otto H. York Department of Chemical and Materials Engineering shares the four-pronged mission of New Jersey Institute of Technology: education, research, service and economic development.

-MISSION OF THE OTTO H. YORK DEPARTMENT OF CHEMICAL ENGINEERING
+MISSION OF THE OTTO H. YORK DEPARTMENT OF CHEMICAL AND MATERIALS ENGINEERING

 The mission of the department is to :